 An authoritative list of other open access repositories is available via the Registry of Open Access Repositories (ROAR).

 Open access is about distribution and making information available; it does not significantly change the production of research, and does not seek to change author rights.
-In fact, in many ways authors who publish via an Open Access model retain more rights over their their works that when publishing under a traditional model.
-When authors agree to Open Access they agree to right of use, allowing unrestricted distribution (reading, downloading, copying, sharing, storing and printing) of the full-text work, so long as the original author is given credit.
+In fact, in most cases authors who publish via an open access model retain more rights over their their works that when publishing under a traditional model.
+Authors who publish via open access agree to right of use, allowing unrestricted distribution (reading, downloading, copying, sharing, storing, and printing) of the full-text work, so long as the original author is given credit.
 Authors may choose to license their works under open content licensing, such as Creative Commons.

 Benefits and Concerns

 Why Libraries Are Involved

 For another perspective on Open Access from a library point of view see the Canadian Association of Research Libraries.